 Our children love to use the internet, especially to play games and to communicate with their friends.
 The way they start using computers and other devices and the guidance they are given at this young age can set them on the right path to being safer in later life.

 At Furze Platt Infants, we ensure that our children are taught the basic tips of Internet Safety in every year group.

 We recently had an On-line Safety Awareness Day.
 It was run by Paul Hay who is an expert in Internet Safety.
 Paul worked with the teachers to lead an assembly and run class lessons.

-We use a cartoon which was created by the Child Exploitation and Online Protection agency (CEOP).
+We use a cartoon which was created by the Child Exploitation and Online Protection agency (CEOPs).

-Top Tip 1 : People you don’t know are strangers.
-They’re not always who they say they are.
+- Top Tip 1 : People online may not be who they say they are.

-Top Tip 2 : Be nice to people on the computer like you would in the playground.
+- Top Tip 2 : Be nice to people online.

 Safer Internet Day

 Safer Internet Day is celebrated globally in February each year in over a hundred countries to promote the safe and positive use of digital technology for children and young people and inspire a national conversation.